vippsas/vipps-report-api/vipps-report-api-settlement-guide.md

 * *ledgerDate* is the accounting date used to group transactions for payouts.
 In the future it may be possible to set this to something else than midnight local time, and in that case this will deviate from `time`.
-* The payout transaction does not have an `msn`.
-The `msn` is not a required field, it represents metadata about a transaction.
-For Vippsnummer, `msn` is blank and instead the `vippsnummer` column can be requested.
+* The payout transaction does not have an `recipientHandle`.
+The `recipientHandle` is not a required field, it represents metadata about a transaction.
+The `recipientHandle` can be either the `msn` or the `vippsnummer`.

-For more details about individual columns available, please consult the OpenAPI Spec [TODO].
+For more details and descriptions about the individual columns, please consult the OpenAPI Spec [TODO].

 **Please note**: Data is not available in the API until some time after